Overcoming Self Harm / Self Injurious Behaviourby Dr Emma Gray - 5th April, 2013

 Currently the most effective treatment for self harm is a therapy or counselling techniques called Dialectical Behavioural Therapy (DBT) which aims to teach the sufferer to tolerate high level of distress by using coping strategies that are adaptive rather than harmful to themselves.
 This should be used in conjunction with Cognitive Behavioural Therapy (CBT) to resolve the underlying depression, anxiety or eating disorder.

-The clinical and counselling psychologist at The British CBT & Counselling Service have been successfully treating individuals who self harm with a combination of Dialectical Behavioural Therapy (DBT) and Cognitive Behavioural Therapy (CBT) for over 12 years so if you suffer from anxiety, depression or an eating disorder, use self harm to cope and live near one of clinics in Richmond, Fulham, Clapham, Marylebone, Nottingham, Stamford, Cambridge call us and make an appointment.
+The clinical and counselling psychologist at The British CBT & Counselling Service have been successfully treating individuals who self harm with a combination of Dialectical Behavioural Therapy (DBT) and Cognitive Behavioural Therapy (CBT) for over 12 years so if you suffer from anxiety, depression or an eating disorder, use self harm to cope and live near one of our clinics in Richmond, Fulham, Clapham, Marylebone, call us and make an appointment.